Faith In Action: Food Insecurity in Your Community

 Description of Activity

-- Thinking about your experience, what has changed in your understanding of food insecurity in our community?
+- Thinking about your experience, how has your understanding of food insecurity in our community changed?

 - Was there anything that surprised you?